 - The [k]-sound changed to the fricative [ch], so ik became ich and maken became machen.

-The Low German spoken in the flat part of the country (where English comes from if you could guess from the examples!) were largely unaffected by this shift, while the dialects of higher regions were affected to varying degrees.
-These dialects, now classified as High German, can then be subdivided further into Middle German and Upper German dialects.
+The Low German spoken in the flat part of the country (where English comes from, if you could guess from the examples!) was largely unaffected by this shift.
+The dialects of higher regions, however, were affected to varying degrees.
+These dialects, now classified as High German, can be further subdivided into Middle German and Upper German dialects.

 What Are Examples Of Low, Middle And Upper German Dialects?

-Dialects in the Low German grouping include northern vernaculars, such as the Schleswig, Holsatian and Ostfriesian dialects, but also centrally located dialects such as Brandenburgisch or Limburgish, which is spoken in North Rhine-Westphalia in the area around the cities of Mönchengladbach and Düsseldorf.
-As you might guess from the name, Limburgish is also spoken in the Dutch province of Limburg and the Belgian province of Limburg.
-And fun fact: Low German is actually more closely related to Dutch than it is to Standard German.
+Low German includes northern vernaculars such as the Schleswig, Holsatian and Ostfriesian dialects.
+Also included are more centrally-located dialects such as Brandenburgisch or Limburgish.
+As you might guess from the name, Limburgish is also spoken in both the Dutch and Belgian provinces of Limburg.
+And fun fact: Low German is actually more closely related to Dutch than it is to Standard German!

-The Middle German language area comprises areas such as Cologne (Ripuarian) and Hessen (Hessian).
+Middle German is found in areas such as Cologne (Ripuarian) and Hessen (Hessian).
 You’ll also hear other varieties farther East in Erfurt (Thuringian), Dresden (Upper Saxon) and Bautzen (Silesian-Lusation).
-Berlin is also right in the center of the Middle German language area, but its dialect is a metrolect — a city-dialect made up of a mixture of different vernaculars.
+Berlin is also right in the center of the Middle German language area, but its dialect is a metrolect — a mixed city-dialect made up of different vernaculars.

-The Upper German language area extends roughly from Franconia across to Austria and Switzerland.
+Upper German is spoken in the region that extends from Franconia across to Austria and Switzerland.
 Its most prominent vernaculars are Bavarian (East Upper German), Alemannic (West Upper German) and Franconian (North Upper German).

 So How Many Dialects Does German Have?

 It’s difficult to say exactly how many dialects can be classified within the overarching Low, Middle and Upper German dialect groups.
-Political criteria also come into play alongside linguistic ones: As well as Germany and its neighboring regions, there are German-language enclaves in Poland, Slovenia and Ukraine, for example.
-How do we deal with Luxembourgish — do we view it as a dialect of German, or an independent language?
+Political criteria also come into play alongside linguistic ones.
+Besides Germany and its neighboring regions, there are German-language enclaves in countries like Poland, Slovenia and Ukraine.
+And how do we deal with Luxembourgish?
 What about Plautdietsch (Mennonite Low German) in Central and South America?
 Or Pennsylvania Dutch and Texas German in the US?
 Should we consider these examples German dialects, or independent languages?

-While questions like these complicate the issue, they also underline one characteristic of language: All languages live, change and breathe.
+While questions like these complicate the issue, they also underline the fact that language is alive and changing.
 German is no exception!
-These dialects make German a more interesting language to learn and to speak.
-You’ll have to master Hochdeutsch first as you learn German, but afterward, picking up another dialect will only enrich your experience.
+These dialects make German more interesting to learn and to speak.
+You’ll have to master Hochdeutsch first as you learn German, but afterward, picking up another dialect will only enrich your language learning experience.